Shields, Michigan: History

 A post office operated in Shields from August 15, 1894 until Dec 15, 1902.

-The Shields brothers William and Arthur were born in 1811 and 1817 respectively in Ireland.
-Both immigrated to Michigan settling in Thomas Township in 1842.
+The Shields brothers William and Arthur were born in 1826 and 1830 respectively in County Armagh, Ireland.
+Along with their family, they immigrated to Michigan settling in Thomas Township in 1842.
 The bachelor brothers settled on 160 acre in section three.
 Eventually the southeastern part of the Township came to be known as the Shields area.
-William died in 1894 and Arthur in 1905.
-Both are buried in Owen cemetery.

 Paines is a place within James Township and the CDP located on Dutch Road between River Roads and Stroebel Roads.
 Paines was first settled in 1871 and named for A. B. Paine, a local brick manufacturer.
 It was a station at the junction of the Michigan Central and the Pere Marquette rail lines.
 A post office named "Painesville" was established on October 10, 1873, closed on May 29, 1876, and reopened on July 14, 1876.
 The office was renamed "Paines" on October 19, 1880 and continued until June 30, 1904.